Low Carbon Air Travel Pilot

 Choose a more direct air-travel flight, or replace air travel with bus, carpool, or train

-For air travel that does take place, purchase carbon offsets which reduce carbon by providing energy efficiency upgrades in low-income households in our community via the Finger Lakes Carbon Offset Fund
+For air travel that does take place, purchase carbon offsets which reduce carbon by providing energy efficiency upgrades in low-income households in our community via our recommended partner, below.

-As a pilot participant, you are not committing to implementing any specific actions (although this is encouraged).
+As a pilot participant, you are not committing to implementing any specific actions.
+Rather, pilot participants are encouraged to test out the ideas and recommendations provided by the working

 Amelia-Juliette Demery, PhD Candidate, Ecology and Evolutionary Biology